theHDarian/StackOverflow_Game/README.md

 # Team19
 ## M3 Creative Component
-- Advamced Feature: swarming behaviour in enemies using BOIDs.
+- Advanced Feature: swarming behaviour in enemies using BOIDs.
 - Advanced Feature: a wide variety of visually coherent sprites.
 All visual assets (aside from the font) is made by us.

 ## M2 Creative Component